Mw3y/epfl-cs107-PokeMAN/HELP.md

 - SPACE : Skip dialogues and messages during Pokémon battles.
 - ENTER : Confirm an action during a Pokémon battle.
 - R : Reset the game.
 # Game Solution :
-To win the game you need to beat the master of the league.
-But first :
+You spawn in your house, and you have to explore the map, speak to the different characters and end by fighting the master of the Rolex League.
+In order to do that you must :

 ## Talk to Professor Oak
 He is located in the laboratory and will give you your first Pokémon : a Latios.
 He will also introduce you